ajprado12/The-Digital-Clock/README.md

 Summary

 When I first started to learn HTML and CSS, Javascript seemed to far and complex to decipher.
 Having worked on this digital clock app for a couple weeks now, I can say it is definitely a challenge.
-A challenege that is rewarding and leaves you wanted more.
+A challenege that is rewarding and leaves you wanting more.
 A building block that will serve its purpose.